What is voluntary early retirement?

 View the full tables showing the monthly factors - see pages 1,2,9 and 24.

 Please note that the factors differ between the schemes and between the nations.
-You will need to contact your relevant scheme administrator for details of the factors applicable to you.
+Factors are also revised so you will need to contact your relevant scheme administrator for details of the factors applicable to you.

 An example of how to apply these factors is shown below: